Inland Consquences Methodology

 Illustration of Estimating Area of Loss Curve Based on Input Return periods Using

 A greater number and wider range of modeled return periods yield a more complete and representative loss curve.
 A minimum of three return periods is required to compute AAL, though including additional frequencies improves accuracy.
 Contractor research indicates that using approximately 22 return periods offers an effective balance, capturing the loss curve with high fidelity while minimizing computational demands.
-However, final decision for FFRD surround the number periods is pending.
+However, decisions for FFRD pertaining to the recommended number of return periods are pending.

 Figure 2 PTS Contractor Research on the Recommendation for Identifying 22 return periods to represent the full Annual Exceedance Probability Curve